- Academic Advancement Center/TRIO Student Support Services

 atrc@colostate.edu

-Due to building construction, our staff are working remotely through the end of the Fall 2023 semester.
-We are primarily offering virtual appointments, with in-person appointments upon request at an alternate location on campus.
-If you have questions, please reach out!
+Due to building construction, our staff are working hybrid schedules and offering in-person appointments at an alternate location on campus.
+Please contact us with any questions!

 The Assistive Technology Resource Center (ATRC) ensures equal access to technology and electronic information for CSU students and employees with disabilities.
 The ATRC works to ensure that CSU students and employees are aware of and have access to assistive technology options that allow for success in their respective educational and work roles.